Max Liebermann: Munich

 His painting of a Semitic-looking boy Jesus conferring with Jewish scholars sparked a wave of indignation.
 At the International Art Show in Munich it was denounced for its supposed blasphemy, with a critic in the Augsburger Allgemeine describing Jesus as "the ugliest, most impertinent Jewish boy imaginable."

 While the later Prince Regent Luitpold sided with Liebermann, the conservative MP and priest Balthasar von Daller denied him as a Jew the right to represent Jesus in this way.
-In Berlin, the court preacher Adolf Stoecker continued the anti-Semitic debate about the painting.
+The painting was "removed from its central position of honor on the opening day of the Munich Exhibition on the orders of Prince Luitpold of Bavaria.
+In Berlin, the court preacher Adolf Stoecker continued the antisemitic debate about the painting.
 A few important artist colleagues took his side, including Wilhelm Leibl.
 In response to the criticism, Liebermann painted over the picture by redesigning the young Jesus.
 A photograph of the original shows a child clad in a shorter cloak and with sidelocks and head slightly pushed forward and without sandals; the overpainted picture shows Jesus in an upright posture with longer hair and a longer robe and sandals.
 Although the original version had been reproduced in Richard Muther's overview publication for decades the overpainting was not discovered until 1993.
-The discovery of the overpainting initiated an intensive discussion about the reasons for Liebermann‘s choice of a historical subject (coined since centuries by the Christian iconography) in view of the growing anti-Semitism, as well as Liebermann's own relationship to Judaism.
+The discovery of the overpainting initiated an intensive discussion about the reasons for Liebermann's choice of a historical subject (coined since centuries by the Christian iconography) in view of the growing antisemitism, as well as Liebermann's own relationship to Judaism.

 From that time on, Liebermann was a famous artist, but his painterly advances came to a standstill during his stay in Holland in 1879: The light in a view of a rural village street that was created at that time appears pale and unnatural.
 In 1880 he took part in the Paris Salon.
 The pictures that were shown there had one thing in common: the representation of people working peacefully side by side in a harmonious community.
-Liebermann did not find the mood shown in the surroundings of Munich, which was heated up by anti-Semitic hostility, but tried to absorb it in his annual stays in the Netherlands.
+Liebermann did not find the mood shown in the surroundings of Munich, which was heated up by antisemitic hostility, but tried to absorb it in his annual stays in the Netherlands.
 In 1879 he also traveled to the Dachauer Moos, Rosenheim and the Inn Valley for painting stays, where his painting Brannenburger Biergarten was created.